SyedUmairCodes/learning-notes/Book-notes/The-unfair-advantage/Chapter-3-Audit.md

 - Where you are situated is also a great unfair advantage.
 Sometimes just being present at a time and place can be life changing for you.
 - Having an office in silicon valley can be a great advantage if you are a tech company as well as having a small office in a not famous area that can save you a lot of rent money.
 - Luck is another factor that determines your success and it's a factor that can be increased on decreased depending on how you live your life.
 - If you meet a lot of people and publish a lot of work online you'll have more chances of meeting someone or someone seeing your work will be inspired from you.

 ### MILES:EDUCATION

+- You need formal education as well as mastery in a skillset that you enjoy doing to really be successful.
+- Formal education in a field is as important as having a skill-based education because anyone can learn and hone a skill if they hard enough but having a formal education in that field will put you leagues above the competition.
+- Having vast amounts of knowledge can also be an unfair advantage.
+If you know how to leverage your education and skills correctly you can transfer them in any field that you want.
+Sometimes thinking out of the box can be really rewarding.
+- VC's and big corporations are always on the hunt for a person that is able to think out of the box and come up with new and unique ideas everyday.

+### MILES:STATUS

+- Your status is defined by how you look, dress, talk, and how good your body language is an formal setting.
+- Your status is also affected by the family that you were born into and how good was your upbringing.
+- Status is a great unfair advantage because people trust the person they respect and the higher your status will be the more people will trust you.
+- If you don't belong to wealthy family and don't live in mansions your status will be lower than the person that does.
+But this can easily be changed by the unfair advantage of money, With money you can buy all the luxurious things that can help you raise your status.
+- Show off, Tell people about all of your achievements and the good that you have done because this will also increase the amount of respect that most people give you.
+But don't start bragging about it because you'll end up lowering your respect and make a fool out of yourself.